SOM-Research/Impromptu/README.md

 The extension offers an editor for Impromptu prompts, with *syntax highlighting*, *syntax validation* and *autocomplete suggestions*.
 The extension enables users to generate prompts for specific AI systems and, on the other hand, to create code to invoke those AI platforms which have public APIs.
 Currently, supported target AI systems for generating prompts are [Midjourney](https://www.midjourney.com/), [Stable Diffusion web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and OpenAI's [ChatGPT](https://openai.com/chatgpt/).
 Users can leverage Impromptu to generate API invoking code for Stable Diffusion and ChatGPT.

-To use the editor, first install the Impromptu VS Code extension and then create a file in VS Code with extension `.prm`.
+To use the editor, first install the Impromptu VS Code extension and then create a file in VS Code with extension `.prm` in the folder `build-files`.
+### `build-files` folder
+The `build-files` folder acts as the workspace for the `.prm` files.
+In addition to creating your own .prm files, one can import the assets from an already created file, as it is explained in a future section.

 The editor will not be available until you create a file with the proper extension.

 ### `.prm` files syntax